jaketon121/Reading-Project/D-定位-品牌-个人发展-个人哲学/Disrupt You! Master Personal Transformation, Seize Opportunity, and Thrive in the Era of Endless Innovation - Jay Samit.md

 # 商业爆裂法则！！！  - While posting or writing a blog is a great start, the key to building a brand of one is having your name endorsed by more established brands.

+# 商业爆裂法则！！！ - Disruptors looking for a big idea need only examine their worlds and their businesses: What problems do you confront every day?
+How do those problems provide the opportunity for value to be captured?
+More often than not, a big idea is just a simple solution to a small problem.